drfastfinds/drfastfinds-site/_products/tamiya-mclaren-mp4.md

 price: 620.00
 youtube_link: ""  # Add a YouTube link if you have one
 description: |
   <p>The Tamiya 1/12 McLaren MP4 model kit is a stunning representation of the legendary McLaren Formula 1 car.
-This highly detailed model is perfect for serious model builders and F1 fans alike, offering a 1/12 scale build that captures the technical brilliance and racing spirit of the iconic MP4.</p>
+This highly detailed model is perfect for serious model builders and F1 fans alike, offering a 1/12 scale build that captures the technical brilliance and racing spirit of the iconic MP4/6.</p>

+  <p>The McLaren MP4/6 is a Formula One racing car designed by McLaren's Neil Oatley, Matthew Jeffreys, David North, David Neilson, Bob Bell, and Mike Gascoyne; powered by the Honda RA121E V12 engine for use in the 1991 Formula One season, with the engine's design and development led by Osamu Goto.
+It was driven by reigning World Champion, Brazilian Ayrton Senna, and Austria's Gerhard Berger.
+Ayrton Senna would win his third World Championship in the MP4/6.
+The MP4/6 was notable for being the last F1 car to win the championship with a manual gearbox and the only F1 car powered by a V12 engine to do so.</p>

   <p>This premium kit includes fine details, from the engine components to the aerodynamic features, providing a realistic and challenging build for experienced modelers.</p>